 Get your mind and body working together

-Some golfers think working on your mindset is a bit mystical and a new-age.
+Many golfers think working on your mindset is a bit mystical and new age.
 I hope to convince you that it is not.
 The reason for my belief is that mind and body work together.
 If you are confident and relaxed, your muscles will be looser and easier to control.
 If your mind is clear, you will feel secure and more in control of your motor functions.
 Many golf professionals know this and employ psychologists to improve their game.

 Memory is your friend